 Publish Your Podcast: Distribute it so People Can Listen to Your Episodes

-There are two things required in order for people to be able to listen to your podcast episodes: (1) a service to host your podcast episodes; and (2) a way, either a website or app, for people to listen to your episodes.
-Having more ways/destinations give you more options to promote your podcast…and gain more listeners.
+There are two things required in order for people to be able to listen to your podcast episodes: (1) a service to host each episode's audio file; and (2) a player, either on your website or an app, for people to listen to your episodes.
+A best practice is to make your episodes available on multiple player/platforms.

 If you're going to have a podcast, you must publish it on Apple's Podcast Directory.
 A lot of podcasting players/apps use the Apple Podcasts Directory as the source (including my podcast player of choice Pocket Casts).
 In additional to getting your podcast published on Apple Podcasts, here are some others I recommend (the approval process is fast, in my experience it took less than 72 hours on most of these platforms):